mjishnu/pypdl/README.md

 -   `doneMB`: The amount of data downloaded so far, in MB.
 -   `eta`: The estimated time remaining for download completion, in the format "HH:MM:SS".
 -   `remaining`: The amount of data remaining to be downloaded, in MB.
--   `Stop`: An event that can be used to stop the download process.
 -   `headers`: A dictionary containing user headers.
 -   `proxies`: A dictionary containing user proxies.
 -   `auth`: A tuple containing authentication for proxies.